SAP/openui5-docs/docs/Step_12_Shell_Control_as_Container_4df1d91.md

 The shell control is now the outermost control of our app and automatically displays a so-called letterbox, if the screen size is larger than a certain width.

 > Note:
-> We do not add the `Shell` control to the declarative UI definition in the XML view, because apps that run in an external shell, like the SAP Fiori launchpad, there will already be a shell around the component UI.
+> We don't add the `Shell` control to the declarative UI definition in the XML view if apps run in an external shell, like the SAP Fiori launchpad that already has a shell around the component UI.
 >
 >